briansworth/dev/_posts/2019-2-17-Dsc-Install-AD-Forest.md

 <p>
   You should have 2 files generated at this point.
   One is a .mof file, the other is a meta.mof.
-  The meta.mof file is to configure the Local Configuration Manager (LCM) on the target node (the Domain Controller).
+  The meta.mof file is used to configure the Local Configuration Manager (LCM) on the target node (the local machine in this case).
   The regular .mof file is the configuration document for your server.
 </p>